 \subsection{Maximal Theta Reversal-based Palindromes}

-In the complementary matching model, the correspondence of matching characters, although different, is predetermined, and na\"ive character comparisons can be done in constant time.
+In the complementary-matching model, the correspondence of matching characters, although different, is predetermined, and na\"ive character comparisons can be done in constant time.
 Thus, the following result can be obtained immediately.

-\begin{theorem} For general unordered alphabets, all maximal Theta rev-palindromes can be computed in $O(n)$ time with $O(n)$ space. \end{theorem}
+\begin{proposition} For general unordered alphabets, all maximal Theta rev-palindromes can be computed in $O(n)$ time with $O(n)$ space. \end{proposition}